zed-industries/zed/assets/prompts/operations.md

 4. <insert_sibling_after>: Add a new symbol as sibling after an existing symbol in a file.
 5. <append_child>: Add a new symbol as the last child of an existing symbol in a file.
 6. <prepend_child>: Add a new symbol as the first child of an existing symbol in a file.
 7. <delete>: Remove an existing symbol from a file.
+The `description` attribute is invalid for delete, but required for other ops.

 Operations that *require* a symbol: <update>, <insert_sibling_before>, <insert_sibling_after>, <delete>
 Operations that don't allow a symbol: <create>